jaryn-kubik/ddda-dinput8/README.md

 May not work with enb, steam overlay, etc.

 You need to enable it in dinput8.ini.
 You can change the font size/color in dinput8.ini.
+You can also change how often is the clock updated.

 ### Cheats
 An option to remove stamina drain while running outside of cities.